 What You Need to Know About Refinancing Right Now

-- As of July 2020, mortgage rates for a 30-year home loan can be as low as 2.75% APR.
+- As of September 2023, the mortgage rate for a 30-year home loan is 7.92% APR.
 This makes refinancing your mortgage an attractive proposition if your current interest rate is at least half a percentage point higher than that.

 - While requirements may be somewhat tighter overall, technology has made it easier than ever to shop around for a mortgage.
 You can compare quotes online and complete the entire refinancing process from the comfort of your home.
 Some mortgage refinance companies will even send a representative to close your home loan in person.